 - You can't adjust the brightness of your built-in display in Windows.

-- You have issues with bluetooth or Wi-Fi in Windows.
+- You're having issues with Bluetooth or Wi-Fi in Windows.

-- You get an alert that Apple Software Update has stopped working.
+- You've received an alert stating that Apple Software Update has stopped working.

-- You get a message that your PC has a driver or service that isn't ready for this version of Windows.
+- You've received a message stating that your PC has a driver or service that isn't ready for this version of Windows.

 - Your Mac starts up to a black or blue screen after you've installed Windows.

-If your Mac has an AMD video card and is having graphics issues in Windows, you might need to update your AMD graphics drivers instead.
+If your Mac has an AMD video card and is having graphics issues in Windows, you may need to update your AMD graphics drivers instead.